Yuhsuant1994/DataScienKnowledge/RealProject/email_events_model.md

 **Step 1: get event from hotspot**

-Hubspot we are extracting data with RESTful API
+Hubspot we are extracting data with RESTful API in json format

 <details>
   <summary>Click to see the exemple code...</summary>